-Ebertfest coordinates with Media and Cinema Studies students and campus RSOs - like PRSSA - to produce TV commercials, trailers, social media content, radio spots, billboards and many other types of creative content to boost recognition of the event and to give students valuable work for their portfolio and resume.
+Ebertfest coordinates with Media and Cinema Studies students and campus RSOs to produce TV commercials, trailers, social media content, radio spots, billboards and many other types of creative content to boost recognition of the event and to give students valuable work for their portfolio and resume.

 Students receive reduced price passes and tickets with school identification (iCards).
-Passes for all 12 movies go on sale the first Monday in May for a September festival and tickets for individual movies will go on sale September 1st.
+Passes for all 12 movies go on sale the first Monday in January for an April festival and (if not sold out) tickets for individual movies will go on sale after April 1st.
 Check our website ebertfest.com often to be the first to hear about guests.

 Become a Volunteer!

 As a student at the University of Illinois, we need your help!
 The theater will be packed during the festival and the Virginia Theater staff will need assistance getting everyone to their seats.

-The perks of volunteering include free access to the movies shown at the festival, T-shirts, food, possible celebrity sightings, and an overall enjoyable experience.
+The perks of volunteering include the chance to see a movie shown at the festival, T-shirts, food, possible celebrity sightings, and an overall enjoyable experience.